filamentphp/filament/packages/admin/docs/09-testing.md

 title: Testing
 ---

 All examples in this guide will be written using [Pest](https://pestphp.com).
+However, you can easily adapt this to a PHPUnit.

 Since all pages in the admin panel are Livewire components, we're just using Livewire testing helpers everywhere.
 If you've never tested Livewire components before, please read [this guide](https://laravel-livewire.com/docs/testing) from the Livewire docs.